-We review the top 10 best luxury hotels in Edinburgh.
-These include Waldorf Astoria Edinburgh – The Caledonian Edinburgh, The Balmoral, Kimpton Charlotte Square, The Glasshouse, Hotel Indigo Edinburgh, Mode Aparthotel Edinburgh, Sheraton Grand Hotel & Spa, and The Witchery by the Castle.
+The ten best luxury hotels in Edinburgh include Waldorf Astoria Edinburgh – The Caledonian Edinburgh, The Balmoral, Kimpton Charlotte Square, The Glasshouse, Hotel Indigo Edinburgh, Mode Aparthotel Edinburgh, Sheraton Grand Hotel & Spa, and The Witchery by the Castle.

 Scotland’s proud capital is rich in historic buildings and monuments, the medieval Old Town being a UNESCO World Heritage Site.
-The imposing Edinburgh Castle that dominates the city has served as a fortress since the first century AD.
-Edinburgh is also famous for its year-round calendar of events, the highlight being the Edinburgh International Festival and Fringe in August, which has launched the careers of many famous artists.
+The imposing Edinburgh Castle that dominates the city has been a fortress since the first century AD.
+Edinburgh is also famous for its year-round calendar of events, the highlight being the Edinburgh International Festival and Fringe in August, which has launched the careers of many favorite artists.

 1. Waldorf Astoria Edinburgh – The Caledonian

 We think Waldorf Astoria Edinburgh – The Caledonian is the best luxury hotel in Edinburgh.
 Standing proudly at the West End of Princes Street, this former Victorian railway building hotel nestles in the shadow of the imposing Edinburgh Castle.
 Its reputation for style and excellence has attracted generations of locals, international visitors, and notable personalities for over one hundred years.

 Formerly the station concourse and ticket office, Peacock Alley represents the historic heart of The Caley and is imbued with the peerless style and sophistication of this famous former railway hotel.
 Peacock Alley is the perfect ‘set’ for breakfast, afternoon tea, or elegant evening drinks.